chainlink-hack-2023/cross-chain-contract/README.md

 7. Claim by: `node ./script/ZkEVMClaimSource.js`

 ## Sepolia->OP Sepolia onchain test steps
-1. Do Preparation at Sepolia for maker (Approve Sender's Sepolia_USDC to HUBSource)
+1. Do Preparation at OPSepolia for maker (Approve Sender's OPSepolia_WETH to HUBSource)
-2. Do Preparation at OPSepolia for taker (Approve sender's OPSepolia_WETH to HUBDestination)
+2. Do Preparation at Sepolia for taker (Approve sender's Sepolia_USDC to HUBDestination)
-3. Create Order at Sepolia for maker
+3. Create Order at OPSepolia for maker
-4. If parameters changed in CreateOrderAtSepolia, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtOPSepolia.s.sol
+4. If parameters changed in CreateOrderAtOPSepolia, get _orderHash from TX log and update the new _orderHash in FulfilOrderAtSepolia.s.sol
-5. Fulfill Order at OPSepolia for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtGoerli.s.sol)
+5. Fulfill Order at Sepolia for taker (If maker is different from *0x3C53E585FDbDB1067B94985377582D7712dF4884*, update the maker address at FulfilOrderAtSepolia.s.sol)

 # Deploy